Volunteer

 2. There is NO time frame.
 You could have your foster animal for 2 hours, 2 weeks, 2 months or a year.
 We understand that things come up and your foster animal may have to be moved, but if you can not commit to at least a couple of months we would place animals in a home that can offer a longer term.

 3.What if I want to keep my foster animal?
 Foster families can definitely apply to adopt their foster animal and they do get a bit of first dibs on them.
+We do also offer a discount on adoption fees for existing fosters!

 4.The foster family does not tell others if they can or can not have an animal.
 If your friend is interested in your foster animal, have them send in an application and put you down as a reference.
-All applications are board reviewed.

 5. Please spay and neuter.
 Because OOWH promotes responsible pet ownership we prefer the other animals in foster homes to be spayed or neutered.
 If they are not please let us know the reason and all applications will be evaluated case by case.